rokmohar/alexa-assistant/readme.md

 2. Open the Activity Controls page https://myaccount.google.com/activitycontrols for the Google account that you want to use with the Assistant.
 Ensure the following toggle switches are enabled (blue):

-    1. Web & App Activity
+    1. Web & App Activity - Make sure the box marked "Include Chrome browsing history and activity from websites and apps that use Google Services" is also checked
     2. Location History
     3. Device Information
     4. Voice & Audio Activity